 Some technical glitches keep on cropping up in iPhone from time to time.
-While some bugs can be fixed easily, most of the bugs require plenty of workaround and lengthy process.
-A number of iPhone 6 or 6 Plus owners have reported that they are unable to send regular text messages from their iPhone/iPad.
+While some bugs can be fixed easily, most of the bugs require plenty of workarounds and lengthy process.
+A number of iPhone 6 or 6 Plus< owners have reported that they are unable to send regular text messages from their iPhone/iPad.
 The iPhone users say that there is no problem while sending iMessage but due to some unusual bug they can’t send regular text messages from iPhone 6 or iPhone 6 Plus.

-When you send regular messages on your iPhone, they have green appearance as compared to the iMessage which can be identified to have blue appearance.
+When you send regular messages on your iPhone, they have the green appearance as compared to the iMessage which can be identified to have a blue appearance.
 If you are one of the iPhone 6 or iPhone 6 Plus users and unable to send SMS to your friend and wonder why this isn’t happening, here are some possible fixes to this issue.

 One of the first things you should try out whenever you notice any inconvenience or bug is to restart your iPhone.
 Sometimes restarting your device can automatically fix most of the tiny issues.

 Delete Old Messages from Your iPhone 6/6 Plus

 Delete all the old messages.
 It may sound a bit crazy but it has the potential to solve this issue.
 Tons of unnecessary messages might be the roadblocks in sending messages.

 Launch Messages app → Tap on Edit from the top left corner → Select all the messages by tapping on the tiny round circle next to a specific message and then tap on Delete from the bottom right corner.

 Turn Off Text Message Forwarding on iPhone